Victor Child Villiers, 7th Earl of Jersey: Political career

 Lord Jersey served as a Lord-in-waiting (government whip in the House of Lords) between 1875 and 1877 in the Conservative administration of Benjamin Disraeli.
-He returned to the government in 1889 when Lord Salisbury made him Paymaster-General, which he remained until 1890.
+He returned to the government in 1889 when Lord Salisbury made him Paymaster General, which he remained until 1890.
 The latter year he was sworn of the Privy Council and made a Knight Grand Cross of the Order of St Michael and St George (GCMG).

 In August 1890 Jersey was appointed Governor of New South Wales.
 He arrived in Australia to take up his position in January 1891.
 According to the Australian Dictionary of Biography, there were no major political difficulties during his term.
 He was described by Sir Henry Parkes as "amiable and well-intentioned", but "very much occupied with his own family".
 He "did not excel as a public speaker".
 He was the official host at the 1891 Australasian National Convention in Sydney.
 Jersey tendered his resignation already in November 1892 citing pressing business affairs.
 This did not go down well with the Colonial Office in London.
 Lord Salisbury thought that Jersey had found that there was "less individual power to his office than he imagined".
 Jersey himself wrote to the Colonial Secretary: "the duties and responsibilities of a governor can hardly be called serious nowadays being chiefly of a social character".
 He left Australia in March 1893.

 Lord Jersey represented the United Kingdom at the 1894 Colonial Conference in Ottawa, Ontario, Canada.
 He also acted as Agent-General for New South Wales in London between 1903 and 1905 and through his ties with the banking institutions helped the state's loan negotiations.
 He revisited Australia in 1905 and Prime Minister Alfred Deakin considered appointing him Australia's first High Commissioner to London, although nothing came out of this.

 One of Lord Jersey's godparents was Queen Victoria.
 The Queen accepted her role as a token of friendship to Robert Peel, Prime Minister, who was Lord Jersey's grandfather (his mother, the 6th Countess, being Julia Peel).

 Other public appointments

 On 18 June 1875 the Earl was appointed Honorary Colonel of the 1st Glamorganshire Artillery Volunteers.
 Lord Jersey was Lord Lieutenant of Oxfordshire from 1877 and from 1885 also served as a Deputy Lieutenant of Warwickshire and as a Justice of the Peace for Warwickshire and Oxfordshire.
+In 1889 he was appointed the first chairman of Oxfordshire County Council.
 He was Paymaster-General from 1889 to 1890.
 In 1894, he was sent to Ottawa to act as the British government's representative to the 1894 Colonial Conference.

 From 1896 to 1905 he was Chairman of the Light Railway Commission.
 He was made a Knight Grand Cross of the Order of the Bath in the 1900 Birthday Honours.